PatrickMaiyer/Portapack_Wiki/Recon.md

 * Both STORE and autosave will save frequency with current searched frequency or range description, or "ADD FQ" if no description

 # Troubleshooting
 Most of the time if the Recon app is not working as you expected it's coming from a SDCARD problem.
-You need a SDCARD for the Recon app to save settings between runs and between settings menu / main gui, and you need a RECON folder at the root of it
+You need a SDCARD for the Recon app to save settings between runs and between settings menu / main gui

 If not you will not be able to load a file from FREQMAN directory / save settings